MSLNZ/GTC/docs/API/uarray.rst

                    ureal(125.3181626494936,25.06618583901181,inf)],
                   dtype=object)

-To calculate the average AC resistance we could use :func:`.type_a.mean`, which evaluates the mean of the uncertain number values
+Now, to calculate the average AC resistance we could use :func:`.type_a.mean`, which evaluates the mean of the uncertain number values

 .. code-block:: pycon

    >>> type_a.mean(resistances)
    121.96586792024915

-Note, however, that the result obtained here is a real number, not an uncertain number.
-We have discarded all the information about the uncertainty in each resistance.
+However, that is a real number, not an uncertain number.
+We have discarded all information about the uncertainty of each resistance!

-A better calculation of the average for this case uses :func:`.function.mean`, which propagates the uncertainties
+A better calculation in this case uses :func:`.function.mean`, which will propagate uncertainties

 .. code-block:: pycon

    >>> fn.mean(resistances)
    ureal(121.96586792024915,16.939155846751817,inf)

-Now the value is correct and we obtain a standard uncertainty of 16.939155846751817, which is the combined uncertainty of the mean of these three AC resistance values according to the GUM calculation
+This obtains an uncertain number with a standard uncertainty of 16.939155846751817, which is the combined uncertainty of the mean of AC resistance values according to the GUM calculation

 .. code-block:: pycon